davisreinaguerra/Monster_Task/arduino_threats/README.md

 ### Sound threat

 The sound threat uses an arudino mounted with the [Adafruit MusicMaker Shield](https://www.adafruit.com/product/1788?gclid=CjwKCAjw9J2iBhBPEiwAErwpeWwl9f1PgD9kfVCXchjUjjsCTonBNh7ZSCb0KMKRhU7HS0oyAaFtTRoCKM8QAvD_BwE).
-In this shiled is an SD card containing a file called GODZILLA.mp3.
+In this shield is an SD card containing a file called GODZILLA.mp3.